IstrajI/WeatherApp/README.md

 ### Structure
 #### Adapter
-CityAdapter - creating a list with favorite cities in CitiesFragment DailyWeatherAdapter - creating a list with daily forecast in DayForecastFragment
+CityAdapter - creating a list with favorite cities in CitiesFragment;
+DailyWeatherAdapter - creating a list with daily forecast in DayForecastFragment;

 #### View
 CitiesFragment - first window of application with favorite cities;